nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 Graph representations
 =====================

-Once instantiated, :class:`~networkx_temporal.graph.TemporalGraph` objects may be transformed into different representations, depending on the analysis or visualization requirements.
+Once instantiated, :class:`~networkx_temporal.classes.TemporalGraph` objects may be transformed into different representations, depending on the analysis or visualization requirements.
 Due to the nature of temporal graphs, some representations may not preserve all the data, such as dynamic node or edge attributes.